-Foreign automakers call on China to soften electric car quotas
+Global automakers call on China to ease "impossible" electric car rules

 The letter was first reported by Germany's WirtschaftsWoche magazine.

-Reporting by Jan Schwartz in Hamburg, Alissa de Carbonnel in Brussels, Andreas Cremer in Berlin; Writing by Edward Taylor; Editing by Maria Sheahan and Mark Potter
+Reporting by Jan Schwartz in Hamburg, Alissa de Carbonnel in Brussels, Andreas Cremer in Berlin and Adam Jourdan in Shanghai; Writing by Edward Taylor; Editing by Mark Potter and Edwina Gibbs